kopernic-pl/nodeporter-dashboard/README.md

 - Deploy this dashboard to your local cluster (e.g., k3s, kind, minikube).
 - No need to edit `/etc/hosts` or run CoreDNS tweaks—just use the NodePort links provided.
-- Works great for small teams or home labs wanting simple service access and cluster visibility.
+- Works great for small teams or home labs wanting simple services and cluster size overview.

 ---